 Robert Charles Rowe, Jr. was born in the village of Harlem, New York on November 15, 1963 to the late Robert C. Ford-Rowe and late Cynthia Thomas Rowe.
 He transitioned into eternal rest after a brief illness on Saturday, April 18th, 2020 in Manhattan, New York at the Hilton Garden Inn South, at Times Square.

-To plant a memorial tree in honor of Robert C. Rowe, Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Robert C. Rowe, Jr., please visit our Heartfelt Sympathies Store.

 Robert attended elementary school at Bronx River Community School and Melrose Community School, in Bronx, New York.
 He attended and graduated junior high and high school from Our Savior Lutheran in Bronx, New York, where he ran track and played soccer and basketball.
 Robert attended Denison University in Granville, Ohio and eventually graduated from Mercy College, Bronx, New York, where he earned a bachelor degree in Business.
 Further, Robert attended and graduated from Long Island University, Brooklyn, New York, where he earned a master of science degree in Education.